 Podcasts started to take hold 15 years ago, and today these digital audio files have established themselves as a popular and convenient means of communication, entertainment, and more recently, as a way to learn a new language.

 Podcasts are mostly uploaded by native speakers, which means you will hear and grasp authentic accents right from the start, which will help you improve your pronunciation.
 Some only last a couple of minutes, others can go up to three hours, so make sure you pick out a short podcast to start with – you can move on to more difficult ones later in your learning journey.

 There are countless podcasts to learn French with (and many reasons to learn French too), all you need to do is find a topic you want to know more about.
 Whether you’re passionate about Game of Thrones, the history of Rome or Super Mario, there is something for everybody.

-Gymglish has come up with a list of 5 podcasts to prepare for that eventual meeting with Pierre, Paul et Jacques!
+Gymglish has come up with a list of 5 of the best French podcasts to prepare for that eventual meeting with Pierre, Paul et Jacques!

 1) To start off on the right foot: Coffee Break French